yoctoproject/poky/documentation/ref-manual/classes.rst

 and the `signature process
 <https://source.denx.de/u-boot/u-boot/-/blob/master/doc/uImage.FIT/signature.txt>`__.

-See also the description of :ref:`ref-classes-kernel-fitimage` class, which this class imitates.
+See also the description of :ref:`ref-classes-kernel-fit-image` class, which this class imitates.

 .. _ref-classes-uki: